cksystemsteaching/selfie/README.md

 The scanner for all of C\* is depicted in the above figure, in particular the full finite state machine and a sketch of its implementation in the `get_symbol()` procedure.
 The finite state machines for integer, character, and string literals along with the finite state machine for identifiers are part of that.

+> Look ahead!

 There is another important observation to make here.
 Most C\* symbols begin with  unique characters.
 For example, an integer literal begins with a digit, and no other symbol does.
 A character literal begins with a single quote, and again no other symbol does.
 This goes on.
 Only string literals begin with a double quote while only identifiers begin with a letter.
 The only exceptions are the assignment symbol `=` and the equality symbol `==`, and the inequality symbols `<` and `<=` as well as `>` and `>=`.
-But even those can all be distinguished upon a so-called *look ahead* of 1 character.
+But even those can all be distinguished upon a so-called *lookahead* of 1 character.
 Just by looking at the next character, the decision which symbol has been scanned can be made.
-We say that C\* symbols can be scanned with a look ahead of at most 1.
+We say that C\* symbols can be scanned with a lookahead of at most 1.

 This is not a coincidence.
-C\* symbols and the symbols of many other programming languages have been specificially designed so that most of them can be scanned with no look ahead at all and the rest with a look ahead of 1.
+C\* symbols and the symbols of many other programming languages have been specificially designed so that most of them can be scanned with no lookahead at all and the rest with a lookahead of 1.
 For example, identifiers may not begin with a digit to distinguish them from integer literals already upon seeing the first character.
 This makes scanning simple and fast, not just for the machine but, interestingly, also for humans reading the code.
-We see below that even the entire syntactic structure of C\* programs can be parsed with a look ahead of at most 1.
+We see below that even the entire syntactic structure of C\* programs can be parsed with a lookahead of at most 1.

+> Whitespace

 One more thing before moving on to parsing literals.
 C\* is a programming language in which *whitespace* such as, well, the *space* character but also *carriage return*, *line feed*, and *tabulator*, has no impact on semantics, unlike Python, for example, where indentation does matter.
 C\* also supports single-line comments using `//` and multi-line comments using `/*` and `*/`.
 In other words, the C\* scanner ignores all characters to the right of `//`, in a single line, and in between `/*` and `*/`, even across multiple lines.
 The implementation is not trivial, see the procedure `find_next_character()` in the selfie code for all the details.